hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 <img src="../img/heatmap_PCs_16.png" width="800">
 </p>

-We can see which genes appear to be driving the PCs, but this method can be slow and hard to visualize individual genes if we would like to explore a large number of PCs.

-For exploring a large number of PCs, we could print out the top 5 positive and negative genes by PCA scores driving the PCs.
+This method can be slow and hard to visualize individual genes if we would like to explore a large number of PCs.
+In the same vein and to explore a large number of PCs, we could print out the top 10 (or more) positive and negative genes by PCA scores driving the PCs.

 ```r
 # Printing out the most variable genes driving PCs